valentinmk/asynccmd/README.md

 ```

 ### Aiohttp implementation
-This is practical example control aihttp instanses.
+This is practical example control aiohttp instances.
 We will create two cli command
 `start_server` and `stop_server`.
 This command get port number as only argument.
 Let's make some changes for our general example:
 TBD